benyanke/laravel-dev-env/README.md

   By default, you can view your running container once it comes up by visiting `http://localhost:8080/` in your browser.

-  Additionally, this can be run without the `-d` command, which will run int front-facing mode, bound to the current terminal, and displaying system logs.
+  Additionally, this can be run without the `-d` command, which will run in front-facing mode, bound to the current terminal, and displaying system logs.
   This can be useful for debugging, but not the desired behavior.